The short version

 I am afraid for humanity.
 I try to live in a way that justifies the optimism anyway.

 If any of that resonates, the blog is where I go deeper.
-If you are an employer or an engineering school, the CV section has what you need.
 If you just want to talk, you can find me on the platforms linked below.